 In February 2019 the NT Civil and Administrative Tribunal found in favour of the residents.

-Two of the residents, Enid Young and Mr Conway, appealed and in December 2019 the case went before the Supreme Court in the NT.
+Two of the residents appealed and in December 2019 the case went before the Supreme Court in the NT.

 In September 2020 the Supreme Court strengthened many of the precedents in the NTCAT's ruling.
 Unfortunately Mr Conway passed away shortly after the appeal hearing.